pootlepress/cx-mobile-menu-customizer/README.md

 Versions

+v1.0.3 - Fix for Font Awesome change in Canvas 5.7

 v1.0.2 - Fixed error message (issue #12)

 v1.0.1 - Fixed issue #9 where Menu selected color stays grey when child/sub menu items are used